 The Council is required to take a strategic approach to inspecting land in its area for contamination.
-Therefore it is necessary to consider both the extent to which any specified receptors are likely to be found in the district and the history, scale and nature of industrial or other potentially contaminative uses.
+Therefore, it is necessary to consider both the extent to which any specified receptors are likely to be found in the district and the history, scale and nature of industrial or other potentially contaminative uses.

-This work was carried out in the early 2000's and 1873 potential sites were identified along with relevant receptors and these were prioritised on a risk basis into a 'prioritised list'.
+This work was carried out in the early 2000s and 1873 potential sites were identified along with relevant receptors and these were prioritised on a risk basis into a 'prioritised list'.
 The vast majority of these sites were very low risk and included farms, ponds that had been filled, electrical substations and sites where remediation had already taken place and land had been re-developed.

-3.1 Action Plan 2018-23
+3.1 Action Plan 2024-29

-The updated action plan (appendix I) represents the progress that is anticipated in the context of current resources and expertise available to the Council in the next 5 years.
-It is the intention to keep this Strategy under regular review so that performance can be monitored within the Neighbourhoods service plan.
+The updated action plan (Appendix I) represents the progress that is anticipated in the context of current resources and expertise available to the Council in the next 5 years.
+It is the intention to keep this Strategy under regular review so that performance can be monitored within the Neighbourhoods Service Plan.

-As of 2018, two sites has been formally classified as contaminated land within the framework and definitions of Part IIA of the Environmental Protection Act 1990 and placed on the Public Register.
-One of these sites was made safe by full remediation and the other has been secured to prevent any receptors coming into contact with the contamination.
-A significant number of sites have been dealt with through the planning process, and under the current economic climate, this will remain the most appropriate means of dealing with land contamination, and only the most serious and urgent sites dealt with by Part IIA.
+As of 2024, two sites have been formally classified as contaminated land within the framework and definitions of Part 2A of the Environmental Protection Act 1990 and placed on the Public Register.
+One of these sites was made suitable for use by full remediation and the other has been secured to prevent any receptors coming into contact with the contamination.
+A significant number of sites have been dealt with through the planning process, and under the current economic climate, this will remain the most appropriate means of dealing with land contamination, and only the most serious and urgent sites dealt with through the Part 2A regime.